 It is easy to apply and great value for money.
-It forms a protective barrier on the fabric or furniture, so that water and other liquids simply bead on the surface and run off.
-It is especially great on fabrics, because if they do get caught in a sudden summer downpour, they’ll dry much quicker.
+It forms a protective barrier on the fabric or furniture, so that water and other liquids simply bead on the surface and runoff.
+It is especially great on fabrics because if they do get caught in a sudden summer downpour, they’ll dry much quicker.

 4. Cover your garden table with a tablecloth

 We looked at dressing a table in the How to dress your garden table for a party post we mentioned in the intro.
-In that article we were looking at the tablecloth purely from an aesthetic point of view.
+In that article, we were looking at the tablecloth purely from an aesthetic point of view.
 However, not only do they look great but they’ll help to protect your table from cutlery, plates, food spills, and so on.

 When it comes to garden table cloths, we’re big fans of supporting the independent sellers you find on Etsy.
-Many are cut/sewn to order, so you can specify shape, size and if you need a parasol hole.
+Many are cut/sewn to order, so you can specify the shape, size and if you need a parasol hole.
 Plus, there’s some stunning prints and fabrics to choose from.
 A few Lazy Susan favourites are as follows.
-However, there’s so many styles and colours to choose from that there’s a seller and tablecloth for all tastes and occasions:
+However, there are so many styles and colours to choose from that there’s a seller and tablecloth for all tastes and occasions:

 Palm Leaf Vinyl Tablecloth PVC Tablecloth by GFARFABRICS